cbor-wg/cddl/draft-ietf-cbor-cddl.md

 This document has the following structure:

 The syntax of CDDL is defined in {{syntax}}.
-Examples of CDDL and related CBOR data items ("instances") are defined in
+Examples of CDDL and related CBOR data items ("instances", which all happen to be in JSON form) are given in
 {{examples}}. {{usage}} discusses usage of CDDL.
 Examples are provided early in the text to better illustrate concept definitions.
 A formal definition of CDDL using ABNF grammar is provided in {{abnf}}.